ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/writing-a-plugin.md

 #### Custom plugin execution order

 `ember-cli-deploy` respects the addon ordering from `ember-cli`.
-If you find yourself requiring properties from another plugin in the same hook as it was set, you can configure `ember-cli` to load the plugins in a certain order, by specify plugin ordering (and thus property availability) in package.json,
+If you find yourself requiring properties from another plugin in the same hook as it was set, you can configure `ember-cli` to load the plugins in a certain order, by specifying plugin ordering (and thus property availability) in package.json:

 ```javascript
 "ember-addon": {
    after: "ember-cli-deploy-funky-plugin"